 Bake cake in preheated oven — mine took about 10 minutes.
 Begin to check at about 8 minutes to ensure that your cake does not overcook!
+Your cake is done when it begins to pull away from the side of the pan.
 Cool as directed above.
 I have found that baking the cake a day ahead makes it a bit easier to handle and assemble.

 Now it’s time to assemble your petit fours.
 Using a ruler, cut the cake in half in the shorter direction.
 Spread one of the halves with filling — I used seedless raspberry jam.
 Top with the other cake half.

 Then, using a ruler again, cut into 1-inch squares.
 Place squares on a rack over a sheet pan.
 Drizzle them with warm ganache, covering the sides if you would like.
 Let set to cool, or refrigerate to cool quickly.
 You may want to coat a second time for a really polished look.
 Then garnish.
 I used melted peppermint white chocolate, and fresh raspberries.
 And for a really professional presentation, serve the petit fours on flattened mini-cupcake liners!
 Yippee — it’s time for tea!

 - 10 ounces semi-sweet or bittersweet chocolate, chopped (best quality you can find!)